Eärendil and Elwing: Song of Eärendil

 The longest poem in The Lord of the Rings is the Song of Eärendil which Bilbo sings, and supposedly composed, at Rivendell.
 This poem has an extraordinarily complex history, deriving through many versions from his light-hearted poem "Errantry".
 The Song of Eärendil is described by Tom Shippey as exemplifying "an elvish streak .. signalled .. by barely-precedented intricacies" of poetry, an approach derived from the Middle English poem Pearl.
 The song was recorded by The Tolkien Ensemble on their 2005 CD Leaving Rivendell.

-In popular culture

-A species of fossil mammal from the Paleocene was named Earendil undomiel by Leigh Van Valen in 1978.
-The name translates to 'Earendil Evenstar'.

-The most distant single known star WHL0137-LS was nicknamed Earendel by its discoverers; NASA astronomer Michelle Thaller confirmed the Tolkien reference was intentional.